 Tools shall be handed over to the Employer upon satisfactory passing the Tests on Completion.

-Instruments such as ammeters, voltmeters and vibration meters used during testing shall remain the property of the Contractor unless specified otherwise.
+Instruments such as ammeters, volumeters and vibration meters shall remain the property of the Contractor unless specified otherwise.

-1007 Operation and Maintenance Manuals
+Operating and Maintenance Manuals

-At least two weeks before commencement of the Tests on Completion the Contractor shall submit to the Project Manager two draft copies of the Operation and Maintenance (O&M) Manuals for approval, and shall take account of any amendments or additions required by the Project Manager in the production of the final manuals.
+At least two weeks before commencement of the Tests on Completion the Contractor shall submit to the Project Manager four draft copies of the Operation and Maintenance (O&M) Manuals for approval, and shall take account of any amendments or additions required by the Project Manager in the production of the final manuals.
+A separate set of manuals shall be provided for each installation.